Mike Wise (American football): Los Angeles Raiders

-Wise was drafted by the Los Angeles Raiders with the 85th overall pick in the fourth round of the 1986 NFL draft.
+Wise was drafted by the Los Angeles Raiders as the 85th overall pick in the fourth round of the 1986 NFL draft.
 Wise played four seasons as a defensive end with the Raiders from 1986 to 1990.
 He once appeared on the cover of a 1990 issue of Sports Illustrated.

 However, during his time with the Raiders, Wise dealt with injuries and personal problems.
 In the 1991 off-season, Wise reported to training camp, but left several times without permission from the team; Wise was unhappy about his diminished role on the team, a contract dispute, and was also distraught over the declining health of his grandfather, Ray, who was rapidly losing his eyesight.

 In August, according to eye witnesses, Wise got into a fight with his Raiders teammate, defensive lineman Emanuel King, where he knocked King down with one punch; King later on tried to attack Wise with a tire iron.
 The Raiders released Wise to free agency on October 10.

 Cleveland Browns

-One day after being waived by the Raiders, Wise was signed by the Cleveland Browns on October 11, 1991; Wise would play three games for the Browns during the 1991–92 season, before sitting out the remainder of the season due to a knee injury.
+One day after being waived by the Raiders, Wise was signed by the Cleveland Browns on October 11, 1991; Wise played three games for the Browns during the 1991–92 season, before sitting out the remainder of the season due to a knee injury.
 In a mini-camp during the following off-season, Wise hurt his back while doing a squat press; the Browns released him to free agency on August 4, 1992, despite his bad back.

 After being waived by the Browns, Wise became depressed as his injured back did not respond to treatment, and he was forced to sell his house in Davis, California; at that time, Wise and his attorneys were filing an injury grievance against the Browns.